edugomez102/uno_game_lua/README.md

 ## Quick Guide

-1. go to `main.lua` and change human to false if you want it to be AI controlled
+1. go to `main.lua` and change human to false if you want the player to be AI controlled
 2. run `lua main.lua`

 ```lua